-Schneider Electric is committed to designing products that foster safe, reliable, efficient and sustainable energy in developed, as well as in off-grid communities.
-In 2016, the company released The Homaya Solar Home System, a portable solution with solar panels, lamps, and a battery, which can be used to power a variety of home devices.
-Priced affordably at only $100 per package, these systems provide a crucial source of electricity in remote communities which operate without support of sufficient infrastructure.
+Schneider Electric is committed to designing products that foster safe, reliable, efficient and sustainable energy in developed, as well as in off-grid, communities.
+In 2016, the company released The Homaya Solar Home System, a portable solution with solar panels, lamps and a battery, which can be used to power a variety of home devices.
+Priced affordably at only $100 per package, these systems provide a crucial source of electricity in remote communities that operate without support of sufficient infrastructure.
 By utilizing solar energy, these products further the company’s mission to foster the use of renewable energy sources, as opposed to relying on non-renewable systems.

-With a combination of financial investment, vocational training, and product development, Schneider Electric is committed to dedicating time and resources to ensure that life is on for everyone, everywhere.
+With a combination of financial investment, vocational training and product development, Schneider Electric is committed to dedicating time and resources to ensure that life is on for everyone, everywhere.

 - Why Access to Energy Is Key to Achieving Healthy and Sustainable Communities World-Wide - July 11, 2018

 - Thermo Fisher Donating $1 Million Worth of DNA Analyzers to Help Reunite Families at Border - June 25, 2018

 - How Schneider Electric Is Using ‘EcoStruxure’ to Improve Energy Efficiency and Sustainability - June 25, 2018